Organisation, management and control model of

 The Company, in addition to compliance with the laws and regulations in force in carrying out its activities, intends to observe high ethical standards in the daily conduct of its work: these standards and their guiding principles are gathered in this Code of Ethics (hereinafter, code).

-The code expresses the commitments and ethical responsibilities assumed by those who, for various reasons, collaborate in the achievement of the Company’s objectives, towards: shareholders, employees, collaborators, external consultants, suppliers, customers and other subjects belonging to the community directly or indirectly linked to the Company’s activities.
+The code expresses the commitments and ethical responsibilities assumed by those who, for various reasons, collaborate in the achievement of the Company’s objectives, towards: shareholders, employees, collaborators, external consultants, suppliers, customers and other subjects (Recipients).

 2. GENERAL PRINCIPLES OF CONDUCT FOR THE ORGANISATION